 Aren’t our pets getting enough Omega-3s in their food?

 Commercial pet foods are made from the “leftovers” of human food production.
 The average Western diet is very high in the Omega-6 fatty acids found in meat and vegetable oils such as sunflower and safflower oils, and low in Omega-3s.
 It’s estimated that the typical Western diet has an Omega-6 to Omega-3 ratio of 20:1 or 30:1; therefore, so do pet foods.
-The ideal ratio is closer to 5:1 or less.
+The ideal ratio is closer to 2:1 or even 1:1.
 Omega-6s are metabolized in the body into compounds that increase inflammation all over the body.
 Scientists recommend reducing dietary Omega-6s and increasing Omega-3s to improve health.

 The only way to make sure your cat or dog is getting enough Omega-3s is to exclusively use organic, grass-fed livestock or pasture-raised poultry as a meat source…or to supplement with a marine oil containing EPA and DHA.

 What’s the difference between MOXXOR and other sources of DHA and EPA?

 The oil used in MOXXOR comes from a shellfish called Perna canaliculus (New Zealand green-lipped mussel).
 This oil contains both DHA and EPA, as well as many other fatty acids that have not been as well researched.
 Just one, called ETA (eicosotetranoic acid), is known to be strongly anti-inflammatory; even more powerful than EPA and DHA.